No products in the cart.

 You can decarb kief just as you would hemp flower.
-If you plan on decarbing kief by itself, we would recommend pouring your kief into a glass bowl or square pan instead of laying it out on a baking sheet.
-Kief can be very sticky, but keeping it together will make it more manageable.
+If you plan on decarbing kief by itself, we would recommend pouring your kief into a small glass bowl instead of laying it out on a baking sheet.
+Kief can be very sticky.
+Keeping it together will make it more manageable.

-Be aware that hemp edibles made purely with CBD kief will have a very strong taste and be quite potent.
+Be aware that hemp edibles made purely with CBD kief will have a very sharp taste and are quite potent.

 Step 3: Infuse Your Fat or Oil for Hemp Edibles

 When your decarboxylated flower is done steeping in your oil or fat, strain out the flower.
-A regular kitchen colander is usually sufficient.
-If you used kief or finely ground hemp, a cheesecloth or nut milk bag might be needed to separate your flower from the oil.
+A regular metal sieve is sufficient.
+If you used kief or finely ground hemp, you may need a cheesecloth or nut milk bag to catch any particulates.

-When your infused oil is cooled, store whatever you are not going to use immediately in an airtight container and place it in either the refrigerator or the freezer.
+When your infused oil cools, store whatever you are not going to use immediately in an airtight container and place it in either the refrigerator or the freezer.

 Infusing Decarbed Flower in a Mason Jar

-You can also infuse your fat or oil in a sealed Mason Jar.
+You can also infuse your cooking fat in a sealed Mason or Bell jar.
 This is a good option for folks who only want to infuse a small amount at a time or are worried about the smell during infusion.

-Add your oil or fat to a mason jar and add your decarbed hemp flower.
+Add your cooking fat and decarbed hemp flower to a jar.
 Screw on your top, but not too tightly, and place the jar in a pot of water over a low burner.
-Slowly, your fat or oil should melt (if it started as solid,) and over the course of a few hours should take on a dark green appearance.
+Slowly, your fat should melt (if it started as solid,) and over the course of a few hours should take on a dark green appearance.

-As you would with any infusion when you’re oil or fat is finished steeping, you’ll want to strain all of the flower out with a colander or cheesecloth.
-Then, your mason jar-infused oil is ready to go.
+As you would with any infusion when you’re oil or fat is finished steeping, you’ll want to strain all of the flower out with a sieve.

 Step 4: Time to Bake Your Hemp Edibles!